nexageapps/kiara-slm-project/README.md

 We welcome contributions!
 Kiara is built on the belief that open collaboration makes better AI.

+**Repository access:** This repository is protected.
+Only authorized maintainers can push directly to the default branch.
+Everyone can read, fork, and open pull requests.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to contribute.

 **Ways to contribute:**
 - Code contributions (bug fixes, features, improvements)
 - Documentation improvements